 In 1846, Mormon leaders indicated that they would respect the territorial claims of the Native Americans and pay tribute for occupying their land.
 But that policy quickly changed.
 At a meeting with Shoshone leader Sagwitch in July of 1847, the apostle Heber C. Kimball declared, "The land belongs to our father in heaven."
 Mormon leaders refused to pay tribute.
 As with all settler-colonial projects, Mormon settlement began to vacate the region of its history.
 Their religious claim to the land took precedence over the occupancy and stewardship of the valley's Indigenous peoples.
 The second part of Kimball's statement was, "And we calculate to plow and plant it."
 As I've written, agriculture was an important way of establishing ownership of land, and Mormons were couched firmly in that tradition.

 When locusts descended on their crops in the spring of 1848, Mormons interpreted the insects as a threat to their nascent colonial project.
 When the seagulls arrived, they interpreted it as a sign of God's blessing--not just with regard to that year's crops, but to their agricultural project as a whole.
 Humans had dominion over nature, according to Christian tradition; civilization was threatened by wild nature.
 The seagulls were a sign that the land did belong to their father in heaven, and a civilized people like the Mormons would transform it from a desert wilderness to make it blossom as the rose, as the Bible verse reads.
 Mormon settler Anson Call suggested that the cricket's body "may be the habitation of a vindictive little demon."
 The following winter, the settlers organized a competition for the extermination of animal predators, termed "wasters and destroyers."
 Their targets were not just bears, wolves, mountain lions, and wildcats, but even minks, "ravens," owls, and magpies.
 They reportedly killed about 800 wolves (probably including coyotes) and thousands of birds.
 Everything that existed before their arrival was wilderness and needed to be cleared away.
-Indigenous people were not considered far removed from these "wasters and destroyers," especially as Natives began to steal significant amounts of livestock.
+Indigenous people were not considered far removed from these "wasters and destroyers," especially as Natives began to steal livestock.
 The process of taming the "wild land" included doing something about the "wild men" who lived on it.
 According to Brigham Young, "There is little left here (abating the white population), save the naked rocks and soil, naked Indians and wolves.
 The first two we can use to good advantage, the last two are annoying and destructive to property and peace."

 It borders on sacrilege--and not just to Utah's LDS church members--to state that the "Miracle of the Gulls" was an ordinary event.
 But it was.
 Grasshoppers and crickets emerge in large numbers every few years, like cicadas.
 Birds take advantage of the bounty--not just seagulls, but many other types as well.
 It is also normal for birds to regurgitate the chitinous exoskeletons of the insects, since they cannot digest them.